Pathoschild/smapi-mod-dump/source/~ImJustMatt/ToolbarIconsCP/README.md

 ----

-# Toolbar Icons for FuryCore
+# Toolbar Icons Content Pack

 Adds shortcut icons to activate hotkeys/commands from other mods.